 Every company has some form of marketing in place.
 And when you have lots of content and campaigns going out across multiple channels, you’re left with an awful lot of data to sift through.

 If you can measure your marketing effectiveness, however, you’ll be able to answer questions like:

 While most marketing analytics tools give some basic indication of what’s working in your marketing arsenal, a lot of the data is missing and disconnected.
-And when just 23% of marketers are confident they’re reporting on the right KPIs, there’s a clear issue when it comes to measuring marketing effectiveness.

 But don’t worry, that’s where we come in.
 We’re going to discuss:

-It really is a simple as that.
 So how can you understand how marketing impacts your bottom line?
 Let’s find out.

 With visibility on what is working and what’s not, you can spend time on what you know is working well and doing more of it.